dresha-dev/test-takers/README.md

 #### `<SearchResults />`

-Represents infinyty scroll
+Represents list of search results as infinyty scroll.
 Responsible for loading more search results.
-By clicking on search results item set item id as active in global state
+By clicking on search results item mark item id as active in global state

-`<UserPreview />`
+#### `<UserPreview />`
 Represent item details.
 Responsible for loading more details by active item id.

+### Data flow
 To fetch data from API `src/services/api.ts` or change global app state, components have to dispatch specific actions from `src/store/actions`

-Response from API could be in different formats so that application must to apply adapter to the response (`src/utils/adapters.ts`)
+Response from API could be in different formats so that application must to apply adapter to the response data (`src/utils/adapters.ts`)

+### Adapter
 Util function `applyFileAdapters` received next parameters `(file, adapters)` where `file` is text representation of response, `adapters` is array of functions where each function is applied to the `file` to convert it to JSON in case of error next adapter is calling (from left to right)

 Usage of `applyFileAdapters`: